pixie-io/docs.px.dev/content/en/tutorials/pixie-101/infra-health.md

   Hover over the flashing blue circles on the image above to see tips about this graph.
 </Alert>

-> Clicking on any Kubernetes resource name in Pixie’s UI will open a script showing a high-level overview for that entity.
+> Pixie's UI makes it easy to quickly navigate between Kubernetes resources.
+Clicking on any pod, node, service, or namespace name in the UI will open a script showing a high-level overview for that entity.

 2. Click on the name of a node in the top left **Nodes** table to follow the deep link to the `px/node` script for that node.
 This script may take a few seconds to execute.